 Christopher L. Tucker

-Mr. Tucker has been Senior Vice President and Chief Financial Officer since April 2021, succeeding Gary E. Muenster, who resigned as an executive officer prior to his retirement in June 2021.
+Mr. Tucker has been Senior Vice President and Chief Financial Officer since April 2021.
 Prior to joining ESCO, Mr. Tucker worked at Emerson Electric Co (NYSE:EMR) for 24 years, where he held a series of financial and administrative positions, most recently as Vice President and Chief Financial Officer of Emerson’s Commercial and Residential Solutions business, consisting of 11 business units generating approximately $6 billion in annual revenue.